airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 If you receive an error stating `Current role does not have permissions on the target schema` make sure that the Snowflake destination `SCHEMA` is one that the role you've provided has permissions on.
-When creating a connection, it may allow you to select `Mirror source structure` for the `Destination namespace`, which if you have followed some of our default examples and tutorials may result in the connection trying to right to a `PUBLIC` schema.
+When creating a connection, it may allow you to select `Mirror source structure` for the `Destination namespace`, which if you have followed some of our default examples and tutorials may result in the connection trying to write to a `PUBLIC` schema.

 A quick fix could be to edit your connection's 'Replication' settings from `Mirror source structure` to `Destination Default`.
 Otherwise, make sure to grant the role the required permissions in the desired namespace.